flythereddflagg/flythereddflagg.github.io/python_book/docs/26-Objects-and-Classes.md

 #### Methods

-**Methods** are just functions defined in the class definition and operate solely within the context of the class or **instances** of the class.
+**Methods** are just functions defined inside the class definition and operate solely within the context of the class or **instances** of the class.
 Methods are there to define how a class will behave.
 In fact, a class can be altered to act in all sorts of useful ways (see [Advanced Mastery](#Advanced-Mastery) below).
 As a matter of good coding practice, methods should alter the class's members or return outputs of the class but should not alter other objects or classes not referred to by the class.

 ## Hone Your Skills